IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_vpx_vip.html.markdown

 }
 ```

-The following example configuration supports only NetScaler VPX 10.5.
-Additional options for the `load_balancing_method` and `persistence` arguments are shown.
+The following example configuration supports only Netscaler VPX 10.5.
+More options for the `load_balancing_method` and `persistence` arguments are shown.
 A private IP address can be used for the `virtual_ip_address` argument.

 ```terraform
 resource "ibm_lb_vpx_vip" "testacc_vip" {